rkuma183/wilsonmar.github.io/_posts/2016-05-07-predix-basics.md

 The text of the vide is in this
 <a target="_blank" href="https://www.predix.com/predix-architecture-whitepaper">
-Predix Architecture white paper from Septempter 2015</a>.
+Predix Architecture white paper from September 2015</a>.

 ### Archicture diagram #